-Just in case you haven’t noticed, buying a prefab home is one of the latest trends in housing and real estate.
+Just in case you haven’t noticed, prefab homes are one of the latest trends in Canadian housing and real estate.
 This is an excellent route anyone can take to acquire their dream home.
 Doing so makes an affordable home possible as well as it being less stressful to construct.
 Even though they are different types of, the basic process is that they are all pre-made in a factory.
 Once the factory manufacturing process is completed, they are shipped to the site and assembled there.
 If you are considering buying a prefab, then there are a few things that you should consider.

 What Are Prefab Homes?